Morehouse ADODI celebrate Black queer joy with ‘Veiled Noir Ball’

 Freeman added that he hopes those who attended the ball saw themselves as part of a community that is beautiful, lively, and celebratory of the inner spirit.

-By the end of the night, the African American Hall of Fame was filled with applause, laughter and pride—a testament to the enduring presence of Black queer excellence at Morehouse.
+Applause, laughter and pride filled the African American Hall of Fame by the end of the night—a testament to the enduring presence of Black queer excellence at Morehouse.